-Queensland's new waste management and resource recovery strategy
+Queensland's new waste strategy

 The draft waste strategy aims to deliver the long-term, sustained growth of the recycling and resource recovery sector while reducing the amount of waste produced by promoting more sustainable waste management practices for business, industry and households.